bloxster/erigon-doc/docs/source/getting_started.rst

 For an Archive node of Ethereum Mainnet it is recommended >=3TB storage space: 1.8TB state (as of March 2022), 200GB temp files (can symlink or mount folder <datadir>/temp to another disk).
 Ethereum Mainnet Full node ( see --prune* flags): 400Gb (April 2022).

-Goerli Full node (see --prune* flags): 189GB on Beta, 114GB on Alpha (April 2022).
+- Goerli Full node (see --prune* flags): 189GB on Beta, 114GB on Alpha (April 2022).

-Gnosis Chain Archive: 370GB (January 2023).
+- Gnosis Chain Archive: 370GB (January 2023).

-BSC Archive: 7TB.
+- BSC Archive: 7TB.
 BSC Full: 1TB.

-Polygon Mainnet Archive: 5TB.
+- Polygon Mainnet Archive: 5TB.
 Polygon Mumbai Archive: 1TB.

-As a storage mean, it is reccomended to hve SSD or NVMe disk.
-HDD is not reccomended because it will cause Erigon to always stay N blocks behind chain tip, but not fall behind.
+As a storage mean, it is reccomended to have SSD or NVMe disk.
+HDD is not reccomended because it will cause Erigon to always stay *N* blocks behind chain tip, but not fall behind.
 Furthermore, SSD performance deteriorates when close to capacity.

 RAM: >=16GB, 64-bit architecture.